thomasfl/open-uri-and-write/README.md

 Credentials can be supplied with the DAVUSER and DAVPASS environment variables.
 If not set, ruby will prompt for username and password.
 On OS X the password will then be stored encrypted in the Keychain and reused later.

+# Install

+This is work in progress, and not pushed as a gem yet.

 # Credits

   * Tanaka Akira for the inspiration taken from 'open-uri' standard library.